Kubernetes cluster on Linode.

 For teams managing multiple clusters, distributing individual kubeconfig files becomes cumbersome.
 Plural solves this by offering a centralized, SSO-enabled Kubernetes dashboard, streamlining access and eliminating manual config management.

-Scaling Beyond the First Cluster
+Scaling Beyond Your First Cluster

 While LKE’s ease of use makes it ideal for quick starts, managing dozens of clusters through the UI doesn't scale.
 Tasks like patching, RBAC enforcement, and infrastructure provisioning quickly become operational bottlenecks.